Sell House Below Market Value: Genius Move or Costly Mistake?

 When you sell your house for less than the market value, several considerations come into play, such as potential tax implications and the actual selling process.

-Additionally, understanding the fair market value through a comparative market analysis done by a real estate agent will ensure you are informed about the current market trends and the value of your property.
+Additionally, understanding the fair market value through a comparative market analysis done by a real estate professional will ensure you are informed about the current market trends and the value of your property.

 Selling a House Under Market Value: Everything You Need to Know